 That brings us nicely to our next point – you should set up a blog, whether you think this is useful or not.

 There are 99,000 Google searches every single second, which gives you 99,000 chances a second to reach a new customer or client.

-The best method to do this: Blogs.
+The best method to do this is blogs.

 There are some basics that you should consider before starting your blog.

-First and foremost, implementing comprehensive keyword research to build up the blog strategy – which involves the blog titles, subtitles and related keywords – is crucial.
+First and foremost, implementing comprehensive keyword research to build up the blog strategy – which involves the blog titles, subtitles, and related keywords – is crucial.